Ylur/Lokaverkefni/framendi/README.md

 https://nextjs.org/docs/messages/missing-suspense-with-csr-bailout

 "Reading search parameters through useSearchParams() without a Suspense boundary will opt the entire page into client-side rendering.
 This could cause your page to be blank until the client-side JavaScript has loaded"

+TODO
+Are You Actually Using axiosInstance?

+If your code never imports axiosInstance for calls, it might be dead code.
+Or maybe you planned to transition from fetch to Axios.
+Check if you really want two approaches.